XPRNetwork/proton-web-sdk/README.md

  - **appName** – type string – optional – text which is displayed in the modal window and the name of the app displayed in transaction
 ​
  - **appLogo** – type string – optional – image is displayed in the modal window.

+  - **dialogRootNode** - type string | HTMLElement - optional - The Webauth modal parent html node.
+Can be a valid css selector or a HTMLElement.
+If not provided the default parent is the ``document.body``
 ​
  - **customStyleOptions** – type Object – optional – object which can include all styles needed for the wallet selection modal window.
 The ```CustomStyleOptions``` interface located in the ```proton-web-sdk``` directory should be changed in order to customize it.